The human body can survive for weeks without food, but it cannot survive more than three days without water.

 - You can also use the water in the reservoir tank of your toilets (not the bowl) if treated with bleach first (1/8 tsp per gallon).

-- Canned fruits and vegetable also contain water that you can use to hydrate yourself.
+- Canned fruits and vegetables also contain water that you can use to hydrate yourself.

 What questions do you have about emergency water storage?
 Leave me a comment below – I promise to answer you!